carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 `path` qualifier that can capture one or more files produced by the process, over the specified channel.

 ~~~
+methods = ['salmon','kallisto']

-process randomNum {
+process method_type {
+  input:
+  val x from methods

   output:
-    path 'result.txt' into numbers
+  path 'method.txt' into out_ch

-    '''
+  """
-    echo $RANDOM > result.txt
+  echo $x > method.txt
-    '''
+  """
 }

-numbers.view { "Received: " + it.text }
+// use the view operator to display contents of the channel
+out_ch.view({ "Received: $it" })
 ~~~

-In the above example the process `randomNum` creates a file named `result.txt` containing a random number.
+In the above example the process `method_type` creates a file named `method.txt` containing the method name.

-Since a file parameter using the same name is declared in the output block, when the task is completed that file is sent over the `numbers` channel.
-A downstream `process` declaring the same channel as input will be able to receive it.
+Since a file parameter using the same name, `method.txt`, is declared in the output block , when the task is completed that file is sent over the `out_ch` channel.
+A downstream `operator` or `process` declaring the same channel as input will be able to receive it.

 ### Multiple output files

-When an output file name contains a `*` or `?` wildcard character it is interpreted as a [glob](http://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) path matcher.
+When an output file name contains a `*` or `?` wildcard character it is interpreted as a pattern match.
 This allows to capture multiple files into a list object and output them as a sole emission.

 For example here we will capture sample.bam and sample.bam.bai in the output channel.

-<fixme> fix example here so it works
+fixme fix example here so it works
 ~~~

+bam_ch = channel.fromPath("data/yeast/bams/*.bam").take(1)

 process index {
+    input:
+    path 'sample.bam' from bam_ch

     output:
-    path 'sample.bam*' into index_out_ch
+    path "sample.bam*" into index_out_ch

     script:
-    '''
+    """
     samtools index sample.bam
-    '''
+    """
 }
 /*
 *The flatMap operator applies a function of your choosing to every item emitted by a channel, and returns the items so obtained as a new channel